Many sources exist to determine stamp values

 The term "unused" often describes a stamp that has gum on the back, but it's gum that has been disturbed in some way.
 Even the small mark left by a removed stamp hinge will change a stamp's condition from mint to unused.
 A collector who insists that his stamps have undisturbed gum often will have to pay more for the condition he demands.
 A collector who is unconcerned with minor gum disturbance can enjoy paying the smaller of the two amounts.

-Collectors can also consult dealer price lists, auction listings, advertisements in Linn's Stamp News and other resources when researching stamp values.
+Collectors can also consult dealer price lists, auction listings, advertisements and other resources when researching stamp values.
 After all, the more pricing information the collector has about the stamp he wants to buy, the better chance he has to make an informed buying decision.

 For collectors of foreign stamps, the values listed in specialized catalogs from other countries can be useful, but it's important to understand if the values are compiled from retail price listings, if they are theoretical market prices, or if the catalog publisher is also a stamp dealer and the catalog is doubling as a retail price list.

-One source of price information is Linn's Zillions of Stamps searchable Internet shopping center, located at www.zillionsofstamps.com on the World Wide Web.
+One source of price information for Trends editors is Linn's Zillions of Stamps searchable Internet shopping center, located at www.zillionsofstamps.com on the World Wide Web.
 Stamp dealers around the world use Zillions of Stamps to offer their stamp inventories to collectors at set retail prices.

 A collector looking for a specific stamp can easily comparison shop on Zillions of Stamps to find the stamp in the condition and price that suits him best.
-As this column was being written, Zillions of Stamps listed 18 mint examples of the 25¢ Niagara Falls stamp offered by 10 different stamp dealers, at fixed prices ranging from $6 for a stamp grading Fine (noticeably off-center on two sides) to $29 for a F-VF mint example.
+As this column was being written, Zillions of Stamps listed 18 mint examples of the 25¢ Niagara Falls stamp offered by 10 different stamp dealers, at fixed prices ranging from $7 for a stamp grading Fine (noticeably off-center on two sides) to $23.40 for a F-VF mint example.
 The Zillions of Stamps listings for the 25¢ Niagara Falls stamp are shown in Figure 4.